swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 ### Option 1: Dismiss and tune the thresholds

-When the alert is a false positive or the thresholds are too tight, adjust the constants at the top of `src/monitor.py` from Chapter 4.2:
+When the alert is a false positive or the thresholds are too tight, adjust the constants at the top of `src/monitor.py`:

 ```py title="src/monitor.py"
 # Drift detection thresholds and methods.